charming-art/charming/README.md

 <a name="prop-pixelWidth" href="#prop-pixelWidth">#</a> app.**prop**(_"pixelWidth"_)

-Returns the computed width of the app in pixel, which is only for app with a [terminal](#cm-terminal) renderer.
+Returns the computed width of this app in pixel, which is only for app with a [terminal](#cm-terminal) renderer.

 ```js
 const app = cm.app({ renderer: await cm.terminal() });